 Market research will give you the upper hand, even if you’re already positive that you have a perfect product or service.
 Conducting market research is important, because it can help you understand your customers better, who your competitors are, and your business landscape.

 Research pizza shops in your area to examine their products, price points, and customer reviews.
 You’re looking for a market gap to fill.
-For instance, maybe the local market is missing a gluten-free pizza shop or a vegan pizza shop.
+For instance, maybe the local market is missing a gluten-free or vegan pizza shop.

 You might consider targeting a niche market by specializing in a certain aspect of your industry, such as Indian-inspired pizzas or Middle Eastern-inspired pizzas.